Blog > Tactics and Formations

 Goalkeepers are the only players on the soccer field who are permitted to touch the ball with their hands, which allows them to make crucial saves and catches to stop opponents from scoring.
 They can only do this inside their own penalty area, and this rule gives them a special status on the pitch.
 As a result, solid ball-handling and catching skills are crucial for any goalkeeper.
 But that's not the only skill needed in this position — goalies need to have a variety of skills in their arsenal.

 Each goalkeeper brings their own particular talents and advantages.
-Mikel Arteta's recent controversial decision to replace popular keeper Aaron Ramsdale with Spanish international David Raya shows how different coaches can favour certain attributes and make personnel tweaks accordingly.
+Mikel Arteta's 2023 decision to make David Raya his Arsenal No. 1 ahead of Aaron Ramsdale (since departed to Newcastle United, then Southampton) showed how different coaches can favour certain attributes and make personnel tweaks accordingly.
 However, there are a few things that all top goalkeepers need to have in common…

 The bread and butter of any good goalkeeper is shot stopping; keepers need to be able to pull off a wide range of saves including close-range blocks, reflex saves from set pieces, safe catches from long-distance efforts, and acrobatic dives to tip shots around the post or over the bar.
 Top shot-stoppers in the modern day include players like David De Gea, Emiliano Martinez, and Nick Pope.